richardhenyash/perkulater/README.md

 ### Libraries and Tools ###
 * [MindMup](https://www.mindmup.com/) - used to produce the **Site Map**.
 * [Balsamiq](https://balsamiq.com/) - used to produce **Wireframes**.
-* [dbdiagram](https://dbdiagram.io/home) - used to plan and visualise the data shema prior to and during development.
+* [dbdiagram](https://dbdiagram.io/home) - used to plan and visualise the data schema prior to and during development.
 * [Font Awesome](https://fontawesome.com/)
 * [Google Fonts](https://fonts.google.com/)
 * [django-allauth](https://django-allauth.readthedocs.io/en/latest/index.html) - user authentication and account management.